dracor-org/dracor-summit/cfp_corpora_conference.markdown

 ---
 layout: page
-title: "CfP: Corpora Conference"
+title: "CfP: DraCor Corpora Conference"
 permalink: /cfp-corpora-conference
 ---

-## DraCor Corpora Conference

 The **DraCor Corpora Conference** is part of the DraCor Summit 2025.
 It will take place on **Tuesday, 2 September 2025**.